 The best lighting for food photography depends on the story you are trying to tell.
 Every story is different.

 With that being said, there are a few things to consider when lighting your food photos.

 In the case of direct light, shadows caused by the un-obstructed light rays will sometimes block the viewer from seeing a large part of your story.
 Direct light will also cause bright reflections in areas of your image that might distract the eye from the food.

 Does the light, highlight my subject?

-A lot of people recommend using in-direct light for food photography because it's easy, without rays of light there are few shadows and highlights to manage.
+A lot of people recommend using in-direct light for food photos because it's easy, without rays of light there are few shadows and highlights to manage.
 However, without any highlights or shadows you have flat shapeless light.
 Leaving the eye unsure where to look.

 Is my light directional?

-Light is so important for good food photography stories.
+Light is so important for good food stories.
 The light's source, strength, and direction all add to the story you're trying to tell because good light really hints to a world outside of the frame.

 Large 60in. diffusor placed between my food and the direct natural light coming through my window.

 You don't have to buy a professional one like the 60 inch diffusor you see here, lots of different materials work (even a bed sheet), as long as it's white and light can pass through it.